Get

 Summary

-Although the Portuguese Water Dog is a generally healthy breed, there are still several health conditions that may impact them at some point in their life.
-The most important part about being a responsible dog parent is ensuring that your furry friend gets regular vet check-ups, as these will help you discover health issues in time and react properly in order to help your dog.
+Although the Portuguese Water Dog is a generally healthy breed, there are still several health conditions that they can be susceptible to.
+The most important part of being a responsible dog parent is ensuring that your furry friend gets regular vet check-ups, as these will help you discover health issues in time and react properly in order to help your dog.

 Featured Image Credit: Brook Robinson, Shutterstock